-Although he managed to talk American President Donald Trump into resuming stalled Sino-American trade negotiations at the G-20 summit in Osaka, Japan at the beginning of July, huge gaps need to be closed and the prospect of a deal remains uncertain.
+Although he managed to talk American President Donald Trump into resuming stalled Sino-American trade negotiations at the G-20 summit in Osaka, Japan at the end of June, huge gaps need to be closed and the prospect of a deal remains uncertain.
 In the meantime, the escalating protest against a controversial extradition law in Hong Kong is also testing his crisis management ability.

 In both cases, China's political calendar demands a quick resolution.
 October 1 this year is the 70th anniversary of the founding the People's Republic.
 Xi obviously would like to showcase the country's achievements under his leadership in the last seven years.
 The failure to end the Sino-American trade war or defuse the Hong Kong crisis will not only dampen the festivities, but also raise fresh doubts about his leadership.

 Besides October 1, another critical political event looms on the horizon.
 The Central Committee of the Chinese Communist Party (CCP) has not convened a plenum since February 2018.
 By the party's convention, a plenum (the fourth of the current Central Committee) must be held before the year end.
 Should Xi fail to clinch a deal with Trump or quell the unrest in Hong Kong without violence, these two issues could be uncomfortable conversation topics at this gathering of more than 300 senior party officials.

 Unfortunately for Xi, ending the trade war and putting out the fire in Hong Kong present unpalatable choices.